– Weltmanagement –

 Daniela Fally has trodden the boards since she was nineteen years of age, at first in straight theatre, later in musical comedy and eventually in opera.
 In June 2006 she was awarded the Eberhard Waechter Medal for Singing for her interpretation of Adele (Die Fledermaus).

-In 2006 Daniela Fally celebrated her international acclaimed debut at the Vienna State Opera in the role of Fiakermilli in Arabella by Richard Strauss conducted by Franz Welser Möst (available on DVD).
+In 2006 Daniela Fally celebrated her internationally acclaimed debut at the Vienna State Opera in the role of Fiakermilli in Arabella by Richard Strauss conducted by Franz Welser Möst (available on DVD).
 Subsequently she became a member of the ensemble at the Vienna State Opera, where she has performed such roles as Zerbinetta (Ariadne), Sophie (Rosenkavalier), Oscar (Ballo in maschera), Rosina (Barbiere di Siviglia), the Italian singer (Capriccio) and Adele (Fledermaus).
-Before this she was under contract at the Volksoper Vienna for four years (2005-2009), which gave her the opportunity of working through a wide-ranging repertoire in the house.
+Prior to this she was under contract at the Volksoper Vienna for four years (2005-2009), which gave her the opportunity to develop a vast and versatile repertoire.

 Guest engagements have taken Daniela Fally to many other houses, including the Salzburg Festival (opening of the first ball of the Salzburg festival in 2012, Blonde 2013), the Bregenz Festival, the Munich Opera Festival (Zerbinetta in 2011 and 2013), the Bavarian State Opera Munich (Adele, Zerbinetta), the Hamburg State Opera (Fiakermilli, Marie/Fille du Régiment in 2012 and 2013, Zerbinetta), the Semperoper in Dresden (Blonde, Sophie, conducted by Christian Thielemann in 2012 and 2013), the Zurich Opera House (Adele), the opera houses of Düsseldorf (Adele), Liège (Zerbinetta), Strasbourg (Blonde, Sophie) and Cologne (Zerbinetta), the Seefestspiele Mörbisch (Adele, available on DVD) and the Klagenfurt Stadttheater at the beginning of her career.